-Procurement Requirements Using Federal Funds for Services and Goods\
+Procurement Requirements Using Federal Funds for Services and Goods

 Procurement Method Goods Services Micro-Purchase - No required quotes; however, must consider price as reasonable, and, to the extent practical, distribute equitably among suppliers \$10,000 or less Must use more restrictive \$10,000 federal threshold unless PSU self-certifies a higher micro-threshold.
-See self-certification section below. \$10,000 or less Small Purchase Procedures (Informal) - Obtain/document quotes from a reasonable number of qualified sources (at PSUs three) \$10,000.01 - \$90,000 Must use more restrictive \$90,000 state threshold instead of \$250,000 federal threshold, for PSU's, LAB, ISD, regional schools.
-Charter Schools are not subject to State procurement laws. \$10,000.01 - \$250,000 State does not have competitive bidding requirements for service contracts PSUs utilize UG process (or local if more restrictive) for PSU's, LAB, ISD, regional schools.
-Charter Schools are not subject to State procurement laws.
-Sealed Bids / Competitive Bids (Formal) \$90,000.01 or more Must use more restrictive \$90,000 state threshold instead of \$250,000 federal threshold \$250,000 or more Service contracts subject to state competitive bidding requirements.
-PSUs must utilize UG process (or local if more restrictive) Noncompetitive proposals Public emergency Expressly authorized by response to written req After soliciting a number inadequate.
-A waiver must be obtain to ProcurementWaive https://www.dpi.nc.go operations/financial-additionadditional-additional-additional-a er of sources, competition is deemed ned from DPI.
-Please submit waiver request
+See self-certification section below. \$10,000 or less Small Purchase Procedures (Informal) - Obtain/document quotes from a reasonable number of qualified sources (at PSUs three) rmal) - Obtain/documentMust use more restrictiveState does not have competitive bides from a reasonable\$90,000 state thresholdrequirements for service contracts.ber of qualified sourcesinstead ofPSUs utilize UG process (or local if means the service) Sealed Bids / Competitive Bids (Formal) \$90,000.01 or more Must use more restrictive \$90,000 state threshold instead of \$250,000 federal threshold \$250,000 or more Service contracts subject to state competitive bidding requirements.
+PSUs must utilize UG process (or local if more restrictive) Noncompetitive proposals Appropriate only when: Available only from a single source (sole source) Public emergency Expressly authorized by awarding or pass-through agency in response to written request from district After soliciting a number of sources, competition is deemed inadequate.
+The PSU tests for and approves sole source.

-\Table was developed by the UNC School of Government.
+Table was developed by the UNC School of Government.